-The Lens Blur tool has even more adjustment options, all of which are thoroughly covered in the Post-Matting Chapter.
+The Blur tool gives you access to an even greater number of editing possibilities: Blurring softens the image automatically.
+The Gauss Blur allows you to establish the function's active radius and the Lens Blur tool has even more adjustment options, all of which are thoroughly covered in the Post-Matting Chapter.
 This chapter deals with the various functions available when using the Lens blur tool.